MarkR42/malenki-nano/doc/README.md

 J5 is the receiver interface which provides power to the receiver (i.e. "BEC" battery elimination circuit) and receives data.

-J6 is the set of pads on the back of the board intended for programming and debugging.

 Getting started
 ---------------

 1. Connect your battery pack, or battery connector, to J7.
 Observe the correct polarity.
 2. (Optional) solder a wire from the positive pin of J1 to J8 for weapon power
 3. Connect motors to J2,J3,J4
-4. Connect your receiver to J5
+4. Connect your receiver to J5 ping GND, +5 and RX

-Note that there are two GND pins on J5; you only need to use one, use whichever is more convenient.
-You can solder straight pin headers, right-angle pin headers, or flying wires to J5.
+Note that there you can solder straight pin headers, right-angle pin headers, or flying wires to J5.

 Maximum ratings